 All employees must undergo the relevant training to be able to drive a forklift truck and must be provided with suitable personal protective equipment, such as high-visibility jackets, hard hats and safety boots.

-If your employer has failed in their duty to keep you protected from the dangers of forklift trucks, such as by not following the above requirements, you can make a claim for compensation with JMW.
+If your employer has failed in their duty to keep you protected from the dangers of forklift trucks, JMW Solicitors can help you to claim compensation.